Benji Marshall: South Sydney Rabbitohs (2021)

 On 29 January, Marshall signed a one-year contract with the South Sydney Rabbitohs.
 He made his debut for them in round 1 in a 26–18 loss against Melbourne.

 In round 5 against Brisbane, he scored his first try for South Sydney in a 35–6 victory at Stadium Australia, and in round 7, he scored two tries for South Sydney in a 40–30 victory over the Gold Coast, playing at centre.

 Marshall played a total of 22 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.
 Following the NRL premiership decider, Marshall announced his retirement on 6 October.
 He then signed a two-year contract with Fox Sports to work as an analyst/pundit.
+Marshall later said, "I actually wasn't going to retire.
+I had literally agreed verbally to go to the Gold Coast for two more years to keep playing.
+Wayne sat me down and goes 'What a way to go out on a grand final.
+What else have you got to prove in the game?'
+I thought 'he's right' and for me, I don’t want to keep moving my family.
+I knew before the grand final that I was retiring.
+I just didn't tell anyone."

 In the 2022 Queen's Birthday and Platinum Jubilee Honours, Marshall was appointed a Companion of the New Zealand Order of Merit, for services to rugby league.